vidhurva/srand/README.md

   {
           int i;

-          srand(time(NULL)); // By adding NULL, the seed of the random number ge    nerator corresponds to the current time for(int i =1; i <= 10; i++) cout << rand() << endl;
+          srand(time(NULL)); // By adding NULL, the seed of the random number generator corresponds to the current time for(int i =1; i <= 10; i++) cout << rand() << endl;